rufatpro/gonka-docs/docs/host/quickstart.md

   "claim_money": <block_number>
 }
 ```
 This block number indicates the block after which you can claim the reward.
-However, it is important to understand you should proceed with disabling each MLNode now (do not wait for this block before disabling your MLNodes).
+However, it is important to understand you should proceed with disabling each ML Node now (do not wait for this block before disabling your ML Nodes).

-Disable each MLNode.
+Disable each ML Node.

 ```
 curl -X POST http://<api_node_static_ip>:<admin_port>/admin/v1/nodes/<id>/disable
 ```
 Wait for the next epoch.
-Do not stop the Network Node or the MLNodes yet.
+Do not stop the Network Node or the ML Nodes yet.
 The disable flag takes effect only after the next epoch starts.

 Keep your Network Node online and synced, it should handle the reward claim automatically.
 To check that your latest reward was claimed, after the `claim_money` block run the following command (replace `<YOUR_ADDRESS>` and `<EPOCH>` with your actual values):